GoogleCloudPlatform/gcsfuse/docs/semantics.md

 - Cloud Storage FUSE sends a single Objects.list request to Cloud Storage, and treats the directory as being implicitly defined if the results are non-empty.
 In rare cases (notably when many objects have recently been deleted) Objects.list may return an arbitrary number of empty responses with continuation tokens, even for a non-empty name range.
 In order to bound the number of requests, Cloud Storage FUSE simply ignores this subtlety.
 Therefore in rare cases an implicitly defined directory will fail to appear.

 Alternatively, users can create a script which lists the buckets and creates the appropriate objects for the directories so that the ```--implicit-dirs``` flag is not used.

+**Note:** `--implicit-dirs` flag is detrimental to performance, so it should be avoided unless necessary.
+To avoid it, you can mount using `--implicit-dirs` flag once, then create the directories on the mounted filesystem using the ```mkdir``` command, which will create the Cloud  Storage objects backing the directories, and then mount without --implicit-dirs  flag from the next time onwards.

 # Generations